6 Different Modes of Hepatitis B Transmission and How to Avoid Them

-The World Health Organization has recorded that about 257 million of people are living with the hepatitis infection, WHO also recorded in 2015 that 887,000 people have actually died from the hepatitis infection.
+The World Health Organization has recorded that about 257 million people are living with the hepatitis infection.
+WHO also recorded in 2015 that 887,000 people have actually died from the hepatitis infection.

 The hepatitis B infection is also a terrible infection with a high number of diseases like cirrhosis of the liver and liver cancer associated with it.
 This is because of the great damage done to the liver cells by the hepatitis virus which multiplies after every minute.

 It is, however, important to learn and understand the mode of transmission of the hepatitis viral infection so as to properly prevent the infection from transmitting from one person to another because a proper understanding of the transmission of the infection is a pointer to the dos and don'ts of the infection.